xukaykay/kaykayxu.github.io/posts.md

-layout: page
-title: "All My Posts"
-permalink: /posts/
+All My Posts Are Here